petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 If you are creating the POST endpoint through API calls, keep these points in mind:

-- POST endpoints must have `singleElement` as their retrieve type.
+- {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` POST endpoints must have `singleElement` as their retrieve type.
 This ensures that only the information related to the posted entry is requested.

-- An error occurs if you use `singleElement` as retrieve type and define a path parameter (e.g. `/api/users/{userId}` where `{userId}` is the path parameter) during the API call to create a POST endpoint.
+- {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+` An error occurs if you use `singleElement` as retrieve type and define a path parameter (e.g. `/api/users/{userId}` where `{userId}` is the path parameter) during the API call to create a POST endpoint.

 - POST endpoints without a request body schema don't work.